jiutongzhao/Time-Series-Data-Analysis/docs/chap7.md

 <p align = 'center'>
 <img src="Figure/figure_dwt_family.png" width="100%"/>
 </p>
 ### Vanishing Moment, Orthogonality, and Support:

+In the above descriptions on the wavelet functions, several key properties of wavelets are frequently mentioned.
+Here’s a brief explanation of these terms:

 - **Vanishing Moments** ($p$): The number of moments (derivatives) that vanish at zero, indicating how well the wavelet can represent polynomial functions.
   $$